orris27/computer_science_notes/english/readme.md

 79. ominous: omega + 脑 => omega这个角色的大脑突然飞了起来,然后变得恐怖(making you feel that sth bad is going to happen)

+80. odor: order(=> queue) => When I stood in line, the guys in front of my farted and I smelled a bad smell.

+81. delicate: ground + fence + cat => The cats ran into a fence and fell to the ground

+82. disruption: flute + eruption => The flute erupts and thus the earth stops spinning, which causes panic.

+83. aptly named: APTX(=> Sherry) => Sherry got a good name.

+84. coincide: coin + side(filp a coin and guess the result) => I flip a coin and everybody's coins are flipped as well at the same time

 ### listening
 + Earth's crust